williamnoble/kubernetes-docs-scraper/README.md

 You can find the latest release on the [Releases page](../../releases) of this repository.
 This allows you to download the documentation without having to run the scraper yourself.

+## A Note on Markdown
+Originally, I tried outputting the files as PDF but there were some issues with codeblocks exceeding the page width.
+I'm not familiar with PDF css so I went for Markdown so layout is not a concern.